Creating Custom Fonts

 2. Now, in the Font Editor, in the tab Glyphs, click on Add Glyph.
 Double-click on the Glyph name field to name your glyph, e.g. call it ‘Capital A’ or ‘Space’.
 In the Matching String field, enter the letter that it corresponds to.

 3. Draw the path for your glyph on the canvas.
+It must be a closed, single path, which may consist of multiple subpaths.

 4. When you’re happy with your glyph, select it, and also select the corresponding row in the dialog, then click on Get curves from selection.